grinnell-cs/csc151-dh/_eboards/eboard07-3.md

 * Listen carefully for comments that resonate or that you’d like to discuss further.
 * We will think, pair, and share.
 * There's an *individual* lab for you to fill out.
+(After class.)

 ### Comments that resonated

+* Feeling less confident (and the ways that pair programming can help or harm feelings of confidence)

 ### Other thoughts

+* Treat the class as if you've never taken CS before.